f-o-a-m/cliquebait/README.md

 ## Advanced Usage

+### Give some ether to an account you control
+If you're testing with MetaMask, for example, it's often helpful to have some ether allocated to the account that MetaMask has generated for you instead of having to import an ephemeral account.
+You can pass a comma-separated of addresses in the `EXTERNAL_ALLOCS` environment variable to facilitate this.
+For example:

+``docker run --rm -it -p 8545:8545 -e EXTERNAL_ALLOCS=0xAb0B142C3231e58cD7dAc89e91e6a5030E6Bd888` foamspace/cliquebait:latest``

+or

+``docker run --rm -it -p 8545:8545 -e EXTERNAL_ALLOCS=0x6Af35ddaA6555d357845Fcd5c2C6A322a784c85d,0xAb0B142C3231e58cD7dAc89e91e6a5030E6Bd888,0x7e2A25C20e536B5e8b834Bb84A53bC2F6E2Fc4bB` foamspace/cliquebait:latest``

+The mechanism is fairly forgiving, it's case-insensitive and it's OK to omit the `0x` prefix as long as the rest of the address is valid.

 ### Create more (or less) accounts on startup
 Simply supply the `ACCOUNTS_TO_CREATE` environment variable to `docker run`.
 The value must be numeric, in base 10, and at least 1